readthedocs/blog/ads-with-uniregistry.rst

 Privacy and Security
 --------------------

 Uniregistry offers free WHOIS Privacy on every domain.
-There's no nickle-and-diming to protect your personal information.
+There's no nickel-and-diming to protect your personal information.
 In recent years, those of you who have your phone numbers and emails on domain registration have come to experience being heckled by automated phone calls and spam.
 Uniregistry takes this off the table with no extra cost to you.
 Uniregistry’s competitors charge between $3.99 and $7.99 for what should be your right, not a paid privilege.

 Two step verification is built right into the product as well.
 They are the registrar for people who own one domain or thousands, so they had to build in security and tools to put you in complete control.
 Since they have handled the use case of the most demanding domain owners in the industry, you get the same benefits even if you just buy one.